hmilkovi/x0r_py-servers/README.md

 This script will create `fresh` SSL keys to be used with your python https server!!.
 This way you can use `fresh` keys with each https instance if you want.

-NOTE: While the server session is maintained the terminal window will hang to provide http responses from the http/https server.
+NOTE: While the server session is maintained, the terminal window will hang to provide http responses from the http/https server.
 Open additional windows or background the session to have access to your terminal.